 Yoga & Sea Kayak Retreat:

-A certified yoga instructor will join us for this unique offering that combines yoga and sea kayaking in the beautiful and tranquil setting of the Caribbean.
+Yoga instructor, Leigh Lubin, joins us for this unique offering that combines yoga and sea kayaking in the beautiful and tranquil setting of both the Pacific and Caribbean coasts.
 What could be more simultaneously relaxing and rejuvenating?
-The finer details, dates and cost for this trip are To Be Announced!
-Click here for more information.
+The finer details, dates and cost for this trip can be found here.

 Island Explorer: 5 nights, 6 days